SkretasLab/ProteoSeeker/README.md

 PROTEIN_DB_PATH="/mnt/4529bb0c-30cc-4e67-8f04-e94a1b226730/Works/Enzymes_Metagenomes/parameter_files/docker/nr_part.fasta"
 ~~~

 2. <p align="justify">Move in the "parameter_files" directory and run the following script which will create the parameter files needed to run the seek and taxonomy analyses.
-It will also create Bash shell scripts which automate the whole process of calling ProteoSeeker for each analysis and collecting the output specifically associated with the taxonomy analysis in a seperate directory than the output directory for all the results generated.
+It will also create Bash shell scripts which automate the whole process of calling ProteoSeeker for each analysis and collecting the output specifically associated with the taxonomy analysis in a separate directory than the output directory for all the results generated.
 Before creating the parameter files one can modify the "par_demo.txt" file which is used as the basis to create all parameter files.
-To perform the analysis based on identical factors regarding the time efficiency of ProteoSeeker you should provide the name of an enviroment for COMEBin in which it will be able to utilize a GPU (details to install COMEBin to utilize a GPU are found in the installation section).
+To perform the analysis based on identical factors regarding the time efficiency of ProteoSeeker you should provide the name of an environment for COMEBin in which it will be able to utilize a GPU (details to install COMEBin to utilize a GPU are found in the installation section).
 The default installation does not include COMEBin combined with using a GPU.
 Similarly, one can modify any other option if to run ProteoSeeker based on other prospects (with that not being identical with the evaluation runs used in the [MANUSCRIPT - UNDER REVIEW].</p>

 ~~~bash
 python tax_par_files.py
 ~~~

 3. <p align="justify">The first parameter file run for any of the samples will collect and process the SRA file associated with that sample.
 This process will not be repeated for other parameter files of the same sample.
 Similarly, the first parameter file run for COMEBin or MetaBinner for any sample will create the protein database needed for their analyses, a process that will not be repeated for any other parameter file for an analysis of COMEBin or MetaBinner.
-You have the option to run each process of collecting and processing the SRA file of each sample, seperately from the rest of the analysis by running the Bash scripts in the "parameter_file/sra_process" directory.
+You have the option to run each process of collecting and processing the SRA file of each sample, separately from the rest of the analysis by running the Bash scripts in the "parameter_file/sra_process" directory.
 For example, to run ProteoSeeker only for the SRA-related processes of samples 1, 4 and 19 and for all of the samples run the following:</p>

 ~~~bash
 conda activate ps_env